|

 Inscription

 IN COMMEMORATION OF THE VISIT OF HIS IMPERIAL MAJESTY ALEXANDER THE IST EMPEROR OF ALL THE RUSSIAS To GREAT BRITAIN in the year 1814 In remembrance of many happy Years Residence in his Dominions This PILLAR was erected by MICHAEL HOY THIS TABLET WAS ERECTED BY WILLIAM HENRY DAWES LATE LIEUTENANT OF H.M.
 22ND REGT.
 IN HONOR OF THOSE BRAVE MEN OF THE ALLIED ARMIES WHO FELL ON THE ALMA, AT INKERMAN AND AT THE SIEGE OF SEVASTOPOL.
 A.D.
 1857.
-Further Information William Henry Dawes was born in St Helens, Isle of Wight in about 1807.
-Nothing is currently known about his Army service in the Crimean War.
+Further Information Son of James Richard Dawes and Mary Crann.
+William Henry Dawes was born in St Helens, Isle of Wight in about 1807.
+His Army records indicates that he served with the Army from 1826 - 1834, and therefore did not serve in the Crimean War.
+Assumed that he placed the tablet on the Hoy monument as an act of recognition of his Regiment's service.
 He married Harriette Jacob Toomer of Godshill in 1850 when he was 43 and she was 26.
 By 1861 he and his wife were living at "Wydcome", Whitwell with two servants.
 He is shown as a "Retired Military Officer.
 Land" indicating that they had income from landholdings.
 He died in 1863.
 Harriette Jacob Dawes died in London in 1884. |

 |